-This Browned Butter Pecan Layer Cake has three layers of buttery vanilla cake filled with toasted pecans that are covered with the most delicious browned butter frosting!
+This Browned Butter Pecan Layer Cake has three layers of buttery vanilla cake filled with toasted pecans that are covered with a delicious browned butter frosting!
 It’s the perfect cake for the holidays!

 - 1/4 cup (56g) salted Challenge butter, melted

 - 2 1/4 cups (370g) finely chopped pecans

 - 2 tbsp light brown sugar, loosely packed

 - 3/4 cup (168g) unsalted Challenge butter, room temperature

 - 1 cup (231g) sour cream, room temperature

 - 3 cups (390g) all purpose flour, preferably sifted

 - 3/4 tsp salt